-As the pandemic illustrated all too well, only the agile manufacturer was able to pivot to provide new products and services, and to effectively handle the shocks introduced by interrupted component deliveries and lack of personnel.
+As the pandemic illustrated all too well, only the agile manufacturer was able to pivot to provide new products and services and to effectively handle the shocks introduced by interrupted component deliveries and a lack of personnel.

 Digitizing all of the documents associated with freight shipping is a key element to transforming the supply chain experience, but knowing exactly how they are exchanged between multiple parties – and how this can be improved and accelerated – is just as important.

-Creating a ‘digital twin’ of the physical supply chain and associated third-party processes enables manufacturers to model their operations, understand where they can be improved and build a more resilient model as a result.
-Automation of order, inventory and shipment tracking processes increases accuracy and productivity, freeing up human resources to concentrate on more complex logistical tasks.
+Creating a ‘digital twin’ of the physical supply chain and associated third-party processes enables manufacturers to model their operations, understand where they can be improved, and build a more resilient model as a result.
+Automation of inventory, orders, and shipment tracking processes increase accuracy and productivity, freeing up human resources to concentrate on more complex logistical tasks.

 Want to Know More About Process Mining?

 Download this free guide to learn about accelerating automation with process mining and task miningDownload Guide